Abounding in Hope with Lyme

 The most important thing you can communicate to someone who has Lyme is hope.
 A little compassion and understanding go a long way even if you don’t fully understand.

-Lyme suffers experience an intensity of pain that you may never know.
+Lyme sufferers experience an intensity of pain that you may never know.
 There is often a fear of dying and the misunderstanding from so many causes a great deal of hopelessness.
 Suicide is the number one cause of death for someone with Lyme disease making it even more important to bring them hope and understanding.

 Why not be a Hope Giver and learn how you can help those you know with Lyme disease.
 If you don’t know what to do or say, ask your Lyme loved one.
 I’m sure they will have some ideas.